opticdev/optic-node/README.md

 1. Push your tags, `git push origin main --tags`
 1. Confirm the GHA completes and the new version is published.

-Note: The above is currently broken, see https://github.com/opticdev/optic-node/issues/9.
-For now, stick to the manual publishing steps.

 # Publishing manually

+Note: Consider publishing through CI :)

 0. Have an NPM publish token for the packages to publish
 0. Before merging your PR set the desired version in the respective package.json(s)